Jackson, Tennessee: Railroad history

 Jackson developed rapidly just prior to the Civil War as a railroad junction and maintenance shop for several early railroads, including the Mississippi Central, the Tennessee Central and the Mobile and Ohio lines.
-Located over seventy miles east of Memphis, Jackson lies along the shortest rail route between Cairo, IL; Jackson, MS (Mississippi's capital); and New Orleans, Louisiana.
-As the railroad was extended from the Great Lakes to the Gulf of Mexico, Jackson, Tennessee was perfectly situated as a station along the north-south line; and, to serve as a junction between the north-south line, and lines east and west between Memphis and Nashville, the major cities of West and Middle Tennessee.
+Located over seventy miles east of Memphis, Jackson lies along the shortest rail route between Cairo, IL; Jackson, Mississippi (Mississippi's capital); and New Orleans, Louisiana.
+As the railroad was extended from the Great Lakes to the Gulf of Mexico, Jackson, Tennessee was perfectly situated as a station along the north–south line; and, to serve as a junction between the north–south line, and lines east and west between Memphis and Nashville, the major cities of West and Middle Tennessee.

 The first was the Mobile and Ohio Railroad, which began in October 1849 in Mobile, Alabama.
 The line first entered Jackson in 1851.
 These tracks were completely destroyed during the Civil War.
 The line merged with the Gulf, Mobile and Northern Railroad in 1940 to become the Gulf, Mobile and Ohio Railroad.
 The second railroad to enter Jackson was the Mississippi Central & Tennessee.
 In 1873, the line was contracted and later controlled by the Illinois Central Railroad.

-On December 29, 1886, the Tennessee Midland Railway received a charter to build a railroad from Memphis, Tennessee to the Virginia state line.
+On December 29, 1886, the Tennessee Midland Railway received a charter to build a railroad from Memphis to the Virginia state line.
 The line from Memphis to Jackson was completed on June 1, 1888.
 In 1893, the Tennessee Midland went into receivership and was sold at foreclosure to the L&N Railroad.
-Around 1968 the remainder of the Tennessee Midland was abandoned east of Cordova with the exception of some track in Jackson, Tennessee.
+Circa 1968, the remainder of the Tennessee Midland was abandoned east of Cordova with the exception of some track in Jackson.
 That track is now used to deliver goods to Jackson's east and west industrial parks.